monapdx/awesome-reproductive-justice/README.md

 - [What abortion looks like in every state — right now](https://19thnews.org/2022/05/abortion-rights-restrictions-laws-in-your-state/) — State-by-state breakdown of abortion laws and access in the U.S. following the end of Roe v.
 Wade.
 - [Abortion in the U.S. Dashboard](https://www.kff.org/womens-health-policy/abortion-in-the-u-s-dashboard/) — Interactive dashboard tracking state abortion laws, bans, and legal developments in the post-Roe landscape.
 - [Ibis Reproductive Health](https://www.ibisreproductivehealth.org/) — Research organization focused on improving access to abortion and reproductive health through clinical and social science research.
+- [The Turnaway Study](https://www.ansirh.org/research/ongoing/turnaway-study) — Longitudinal research tracking the impacts of receiving or being denied an abortion on people’s health, finances, and lives.
+- [Dobbs Impact Study](https://carepostroe.ucsf.edu/) — Research initiative tracking the real-world effects of post-Roe abortion restrictions on access, health, and inequality.
+- [Disinformation Station](https://weareultraviolet.org/our-work/disinformation-station/#p-9) — Campaign exposing and countering abortion-related misinformation, particularly from crisis pregnancy centers.
+- [How far is too far?
+An analysis of driving times to abortion clinics in the U.S.](https://pudding.cool/2017/09/clinics/) — Data-driven visualization examining geographic barriers and travel distances to abortion access across the United States.

 ## Safety & Privacy